FILING DEADLINE AND FEDERAL TAX PAYMENTS- April 18, 2023

-U.S. tax laws and regulations are very complex.
-For this reason, many international students and their dependents fail to comply with U.S. tax laws.
+We understand U.S. tax laws and regulations can be very complex.
 However, it is essential that you know and comply with your tax obligations.
+International students/scholars and their dependents are required to make an annual filing with the U.S. federal government even if they had no taxable income during the previous calendar year.
 Failure to do so may lead to significant tax penalties and fines, and may complicate or even jeopardize your immigration status or your eligibility for future immigration benefits.

 Conversely, it is important to understand tax laws to ensure that you do not pay more taxes than you need to.
 Many students who pay taxes fail to take full advantage of the tax benefits for which they are eligible.
 It is therefore to your benefit to attain an understanding of the U.S. tax system.